-In another similar initiative, on 21 August 2014, the UNAMID JSR, Mr. Mohamed Ibn Chambas, visited Nyala, South Darfur, to defuse tension in the area following recent security operations carried out by State authorities in camps for internally displaced persons (IDPs) and to coordinate with local authorities on tribal reconciliation and community development.
-During the two-day visit, Mr. Chambas met with Government authorities, IDP leaders and representatives of UN agencies operating in the state.
+In another similar initiative, on 21 August 2014, the UNAMID JSR, Mr. Mohamed Ibn Chambas, visited Nyala, South Darfur, to defuse tension in the area following recent security operations carried out by State authorities in camps for internally displaced persons (IDPs) and to coordimunity development.
+During During the visit, the team Badjie, reiterated the Mission's the two-day visit, Mr. Champart of ongoing efforts met with community and admin-commitment to support the bas met with Government authorities, IDP leaders and representatives of UN agenan official announcement its to preclude even the remote North Darfur State Min- Africa have to undergo strict ongoing preventive efforts to possibility of the disease en- istry of Health express- medical procedures with UNsafeguard against Ebola.